bahrus/be-observing/README.md

 }```'></div>
 ```

-We need to make the split of sentences ignore triple ticks
+We need to make the split of sentences ignore triple ticks [TODO]

 # For the power hungry JS-firsters